 The findings of this study suggest that perceptions of low back pain and stiffness do not necessarily correlate with objective measure of stiffness, and that perceived stiffness may be a protective mechanism to avoid pain and injury.

 People who report feeling back pain and stiffness often over-estimate applied forces and are adept at detecting changes in applied force.
-When sound was added to applied pressure, it modulated the perception of pressure, suggesting that feelings of stiffness are multisensory, and may serve to protect the body from pain and injury.
+When sound was added to protect the body from pain and injury.

 The study’s outcomes may be helpful to healthcare providers when diagnosing patients who present with back pain and stiffness.
 Perceptions are by nature subjective, and may not necessarily correlate with actual structural damage.
 Hence, modes of evaluating patients that do not place undue emphasis on perceptions of pain and stiffness may be more useful in accurately assessing a patient’s needs.

 At NYDNRehab, we pride ourselves on accurate diagnosis and appropriate treatment for back pain and stiffness.
-Using cutting edge technology and progressive methodologies, our goal is to get to the source of your pain and eliminate it.
-If you suffer from back pain and stiffness, make an appointment with the back pain specialists at NYDNRehab today, and see why we are the very best rehabilitation clinic in NYC.
+Using cutting edge technology and progressive methodologies, our goal is today, and see why we are the very best rehabilitation clinic in NYC.

 Stanton, Tasha R, et al. “Feeling stiffness in the back: a protective perceptual inference in chronic back pain.”
 Scientific Reports 7.1 (2017): 9681.